Resolvent bounds for repulsive potentials: Introduction and statement of results

-We prove Theorem \ref{nontrap est thm repulsive V} by means of the so-called spherical energy method, which is a popular strategy for obtaining resolvent estimates (see, e.g., \cite{cavo02, da14, gash22}).
-It relies on separation of variables and the well known identity
+We prove Theorems \ref{newpreliminary} and \ref{nontrap est thm repulsive V} using the \textit{spherical energy method}, a widely used technique for deriving weighted estimates for Schrödinger operators.
+The approach is based on separation of variables and the classical identity

 where